About

 SALTISE has supported the efforts of graduate students from various institutions to create a Special Interest Group (SIG) with the aim of providing doctoral & masters students with opportunities to learn more about Teaching & Learning.
 The SIG is comprised of grad students from STEM who are interested in teaching & learning issues and want to make a difference to learning and instruction at their institutions.

-The team meets on a weekly basis to study and discuss a range of relevant pedagogical topics supported by evidence-based literature in Education.
-They also plan and deliver workshops and webinars to enhance the teaching techniques of other graduate students and postdoctoral fellows.
+This is an opportunity within the SALTISE community for students to find the support they need to learn and discuss effective and evidence-based teaching methods.
+The goal is for the to team meet on a weekly basis to study and discuss a range of relevant pedagogical topics supported by evidence-based literature in Education.
+As well as plan and deliver workshops and webinars to enhance the teaching techniques of other graduate students and postdoctoral fellows.

 Read Less -

-Members
+Previous Members

 Resources